 - Hire a social media manager or a virtual assistant to handle your communication channels, and empower them to provide help and answers without needing input from you.

 - Chatbots?
-I don’t know anything about this and find them pretty useless and frustrating as a user, but it might be worth looking into.
+I don’t know anything about this and find them pretty frustrating as a user, but it might be worth looking into.

 Too much of a good thing